Home >

 Sharadiya Navaratri:

 Sharadiya Navaratri is the nine days in which Devi is invoked and worshipped for Her grace.
-In West Bengal, this is the famous Durga Puja celebration where Devi Durga is worshipped as the primary deity.
-In many parts of India Devi Mahalakshmi and Devi Mahasaraswati is also worshipped during specific days.
-Sharadiya Navaratri falls on the first nine days of the Ashwin Shukla Paksha.
+In West Bengal, Devi Durga is worshipped with great relgious fervour.
+In many parts of India, Devi Mahalakshmi and Devi Mahasaraswati is also worshipped during specific days.
+Sharadiya Navaratri falls on the first nine days of the Aashwina Shukla Paksha.

 Refer to: